When to Upgrade Your Hosting Plan?

 How to Start the Upgrade Process

 Like all aspects of your business, it is important to plan ahead and choose the right web hosting package so as to ensure that it delivers the desired outcome and leads your business to success.
-The process is easy and step forward, and it is performed by our professional Technical support team.
+The process is easy and straightforward, and it is performed by our professional Technical support team.
 Right after the upgrade order is posted, the team will initiate the upgrade itself.

 You can upgrade your account at any time.
 It is free to upgrade, and the only charge you would be responsible for is the price difference between your current plan and the plan to which you’d like to upgrade.